RalfJung/cargo-careful/README.md

 cargo +nightly careful test
 ```

-Running `cargo careful` requires a recent nightly toolchain (the last 3 months of nightly versions
-are supported).
 You can also `cargo +nightly careful run` to execute a binary crate.
-All `cargo
+All `cargo test` and `cargo
-test` and `cargo run` flags are supported.
+run` flags are supported.

+Running `cargo careful` requires a recent nightly toolchain.
+Nightly versions from the last 3 months
+are supported.

 The first time you run `cargo careful`, it needs to run some setup steps, which requires the
 `rustc-src` rustup component -- the tool will offer to install it for you if needed.